sn-datawizard/kafka-postgresql-demo-stream/README.md

 ```

 ### Validate installation of Docker
-Start Docker Desktop on you computer.
+Start Docker Desktop on your computer.

 Open the terminal and run the command:
 ```